Bobby Baun: Playing career

-He developed a reputation for understanding the business side of playing in the NHL in the years before there was a players' union.
+Baun developed a reputation for understanding the business side of playing in the NHL in the years before there was a players' union.
 Eventually, other players sought Baun's advice about their contracts and salaries, which eroded his relationship with Leafs' general manager Punch Imlach.
 That relationship deteriorated even further when Baun was a holdout for the 1965–66 season.
 Baun eventually got a raise, but Imlach never forgot it.
 A series of injuries further dimmed Imlach's enthusiasm for Baun.
 In 1966–67, Baun suffered a broken toe.
 Imlach replaced him with Larry Hillman and Baun saw little ice time after that.
 He was mostly an observer from the bench for the Leafs' 1967 Cup victory, and refused to participate in the celebrations.